urbanlab/griotte/docs/en/messages.rst

        ]
     }

-A get request to `store.command.get.medias.video` would return the following data in a `store.event.medias.video` response (you can send the request with with `griotte/tools/ws_send.py store.command.get.video '{}'`) :
+A get request to `storage.command.get.medias.video` would return the following data in a `storage.event.medias.video` response (you can send the request with with `griotte/tools/ws_send.py storage.command.get.video '{}'`) :

 .. code-block:: json